jodal/pykka/docs/getting-started/actors.md

 The message itself can be of any type, for example a dict or your own message class type.

-!!! warning "Mutable messages"
+/// warning | Mutable messages
 For performance reasons, Pykka **does not** clone the message you send before delivering it to the receiver.
 You are yourself responsible for either using immutable data structures or to [`copy.deepcopy()`][copy.deepcopy] the data you're sending off to other actors.
+///

 Summarized in code: